Safe checklist after a hailstorm

 After hailstorms, roofs may be wet, slippery, or structurally stressed.
 Attempting to climb onto the roof without proper safety equipment can lead to serious falls or injuries.

-For this reason, homeowners are generally advised not to attempt their own roof inspections.
+For safety, this page recommends staying off the roof and requesting an inspection if you think the roof may have been affected.
 Professional roof inspectors often use safety equipment, ladders, and sometimes drones to examine roof conditions more safely.

 If damage is suspected, many homeowners choose to request a roof inspection rather than attempting to check the roof themselves.